liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 the rule I immediately thought "that's exactly the philosophy that we follow in our team!".

-When we want to introduce any kind of process change we give a chance to everybody to express their opinion.
+When we want to introduce any kind of process change we give everyone a chance to express their opinion.
 Some people will be more interested in the topic, some people less - that's fine.
 It's not obligatory to express your opinion.
 It's the possibility of expressing an opinion that matters.

 I prefer to refer to this phase as "discuss".
 We don't always "disagree", sometimes we mostly agree and only discuss the details.
 "Discuss" sounds like